 Daphne (extreme right): “It’s like saying – actually, it’s saying – ‘Why isn’t she perfect?
 She can’t be flawed.’
 It’s so cruel that the word ‘cruel’ can’t even capture the level of cruelty of it.”

 Jelian (second from left): “The objectification of women – it’s a trap that everyone of us falls into, wherever we are – in the workplace, at home, politics, worse if you’re on TV or on the runway.
 It’s there, and it’s just tragic that it exists.
 I wonder if there ever comes a day when we don’t have to discriminate, when we can go beyond the physical in dealing with things.”

-Daphne: “Yeah, love yourself; no need to compare.
-Your worth isn’t defined by how you look.
-You are enough.”
+Daphne: “Yeah, love yourself; do not compare, it's not healthy, and it's not proper.
+Your worth isn’t defined by how you look.”